-Philosophy of the EnvironmentDesigned to bring traditional and
+Philosophy of the Environment

 Designed to bring traditional and contemporary philosophical theories and methods to bear on issues raised by our relationship to the environment.
 The ethical, aesthetic, or metaphysical ramifications of certain major environmental problems, such as pollution, overpopulation, or resource exhaustion will be considered.